blowdart/AspNetCoreIdentityEncryption/readme.md

 services.AddScoped<ILookupProtectorKeyRing, KeyRing>();
 services.AddScoped<ILookupProtector, LookupProtector>();
 ```

-What will happen now is the UserStore will use the lookup protector
+What will happen now is the `UserStore` will use the lookup protector
-to protect the data it uses for lookups, `NormalizedUserName` and
+to protect the data it uses for lookups: `NormalizedUserName` and
 `NormalizedEmail`.
 All other data in your model is left untouched.

 If you limit yourself to this approach using the default Entity Framework